Mitsuaaki/Algorithms/README.md

 * Add more algorithms
 * Find some motivations for the development of this package
 * Make a C++/Rust & GoLang version... maybe ASM too for the joke
+* Make the ASM version faster than other, in order to put the asm branch in default branch